On cycles in monotone grid classes of permutations: Indivisibility and coils

 Now suppose that $M$ has $t-\ell > 0$ non-zero entries in $H$ that are not on the cycle.
 Identify a non-empty cell $c$ of $\pi^\gridded$ that has no other non-empty cells in either its column or its row.
 (Such a cell must correspond to an edge in $H$ since all points of $\pi^\gridded$ belong to $H$.
 Furthermore, $c$ exists since each edge of $H$ not on the cycle lies on a unique path from the cycle to some leaf of $G_M$, and so we may choose the last non-empty cell along this path.)
 Without loss of generality, we may assume that $c$ is the only non-empty cell in its column, and that the points in $c$ form an increasing sequence.

-By induction, the gridded subpermutation of $\pi^\gridded$ formed by removing the points in $c$ has a refined gridding into an acyclic matrix with at most $k(t-\ell)$ non-zero entries.
-Furthermore, in $\pi^\gridded$ the row containing $c$ has been divided by at most $k-1$ horizontal lines of this refined gridding (into at most $k$ slices).
+The gridded subpermutation of $\pi^\gridded$ formed by removing the points in $c$ is also $M$-indivisible, since for any directed path in $D_{\pi^\gridded}$ that passes through a point $x$ in $c$, there exists a directed path on all the same vertices but with $x$ removed.
+By induction, this gridded subpermutation has a refined gridding into an acyclic matrix with at most $k(t-\ell)$ non-zero entries.
+Furthermore, in $\pi^\gridded$ the row containing $c$ has been divided by at most $k-1$ horizontal lines of this refined gridding.
 We now propagate these lines through $c$: for each of the $k-1$ additional horizontal lines, choose a vertical line so that the points in $c$ occupy the regions up the diagonal from the lower left to the upper right.
 Since there are no other non-empty cells in the column containing $c$, this process introduces no cycles and thus ensures that the resulting gridding is acyclic.
 This gridding has at most $k + k(t-\ell) =k(t-\ell+1)$ non-zero entries, and each cell has been divided into at most $k$ smaller cells.
 This completes the inductive step. \end{proof}